mbridak/augratin/README.md

 ## Features

+- UDP broadcasting of QSOs for integration into logging software
 - Shows spots on a band map
 - You can filter spots by mode.
 - Pulls in park and activator information.